Roofing Material Calculator Skip to main content

 Built For

-• Property managers budgeting for multi-building roof replacement programs
+• Property managers budgeting roof replacement scenarios before qualified field measurement

 Features & Capabilities

-Converts plan area to sloped area using sqrt(pitch-squared + 144) / 12.
-Accurate for any pitch from flat to mansard.
+Converts rectangular plan area to sloped surface area using sqrt(pitch^2 + 144) / 12 and shows the resulting roofing squares.

 Assumptions

-• Slope factor conversion uses sqrt(pitch-squared + 144) / 12 applied to the horizontal plan area.
+• Slope factor conversion uses sqrt(pitch^2 + 144) / 12 applied to the entered rectangular plan area plus overhang.

 Limitations